Nerixyz/nerix-utils-rs/README.md

 _Note_: All the crates use `actix-web` version `4.0.0-beta.8`.

 * [`errors`](errors)
-    This crate provides common json errors, a redirect errors and errors for `sqlx`.
+    This crate provides common json errors and a redirect error.
     ```toml
     errors = { git = "https://github.com/Nerixyz/nerix-utils-rs", tag = "errors-v0.2.2" }
     ```